-In response to the Call for Ideas organised by SPI in order to gather suggestions to be considered during the elaboration of the future science plan of the institute, 45 proposals have been submitted.
+SPI organised a Call for Ideas ahead of the drafting of the Science Plan in order to gather suggestions and ideas to be considered in this strategic document.
+In response to the Call for Ideas 45 proposals have been submitted.
 Those ideas vary considerably in terms of covered topics, financial requirements, time frame and geographic focus.

 From a disciplinary point of view, the ideas range from geoscience to life sciences and to a lesser extend also to social sciences/humanities (3 submitted ideas).
 Unsurprisingly, glaciology, ecology, climatology and atmospheric sciences are among the most represented fields of research.
 Finally, some ideas rather refer to technological aspects such as sensor systems.
 Interdisciplinarity, at different degrees, is a very common feature among the proposed ideas.

 Almost three-quarters or 73.3% of the projects cover the Arctic, 42.2% cover the Antarctic and 35.3% have also or only another geographic focus – mainly the Third Pole.